UCAS: Offers

 Students must adhere to the appropriate deadline for their course.
 Whilst UCAS advises universities and colleges to send their decisions by the end of March, the universities have the responsibility of responding to applicants and may operate in their timescale.
-Many universities (like the University of Oxford and the University of Cambridge) require that applicants come to an interview before offers are received, or they may be asked to submit an additional piece of work before receiving an offer.
+Many universities (like the University of Oxford and the University of Cambridge) require that applicants come to an interview or be interviewed online before offers are received, or they may be asked to submit an additional piece of work before receiving an offer.

 Offers are made through the UCAS Track service by universities and are either unconditional or conditional, where the latter means that the student will receive a place dependent on exam performance.
 Applicants also find out if they have been rejected through UCAS Track.

 Once an applicant has received a reply from their choices, they must reply to their university before the deadline in May.
 Applicants normally choose two offers through UCAS, one as their firm choice and one as their insurance choice.
 A firm choice means that, if the student receives the grades required, then the student's conditional offer will be confirmed.
 An insurance choice means that, if the firm choice is a university that eventually rejects them due to their grades, then the student will get into that university if they have met the terms and conditions of the insurance choice's conditions.
 A student may only make an insurance choice if their firm choice is a conditional offer.

-Certain universities have engaged in the dubious practice of making a "conditional unconditional" offer, meaning that a student was advised by the university that they would get an unconditional offer (and not then need to meet grade targets), but only if they made that university their firm choice.
+Certain universities have engaged in the dubious practice of making a "conditional unconditional" offer, meaning that a student was advised by the university that they would get an unconditional offer (and not then need to meet grade targets) but only if they made that university their firm choice.
 This served to guarantee both that the student would have a place and that the place would not be turned down if the student hit the grades required for a better or preferred course.
 This practice was temporarily banned at the height of the COVID-19 pandemic and the UK government discourages universities from giving out these offers.